Gordon Sparling directed Hockey Stars’ Summer, a 1951 ASN “Canadian Cameo,” with Andy O’Brien contributing the script.

-So he stayed, as did Mazur, though he was sent down to the Montreal Royals, and eventually found his way to Chicago.
+So he stayed, as did Mazur, though the latter was sent down to the Montreal Royals, and eventually found his way to Chicago.
 Three seasons later, Moore topped the league in scoring for the first time.

 His nickname, of course, was Digging Dickie.

 As a rookie for Montreal in 1952, he played with Elmer Lach and Dick Gamble on what was described as the league’s most torrid line.
 His most famous linemates: Maurice and Henri Richard.

 Adjectives that appear next to his name in the register of Hall-of-Famers include aggressive and robust.
 Stan Fischler has called him brash to a fault and at first believed to be uncontrollable.